 Emory residents rotate at the Fulton County Medical Examiner’s office to perform autopsies for natural and unnatural causes of death, participate in crime scene investigations, and observe courtroom forensic testimony.

-Additional upper level elective rotations include a newly forming anatomic infectious disease pathology rotation at the neighboring Center for Disease Control (CDC), pulmonary pathology, renal pathology, immunohistochemistry, as well as upper-level / fellowship preparation versions of core rotations.
+Additional upper level elective rotations include an infectious disease pathology rotation at the neighboring Center for Disease Control (CDC), renal pathology, immunohistochemistry, as well as upper-level / fellowship preparation versions of core rotations.

 Residency Program -· Overview and Welcome